Los Angeles

 • Preserve your bike and riding gear as evidence, including your helmet, clothing, and any damaged equipment.
 Items like a cracked helmet, torn clothing, or broken pedals can help show the force of impact and support your injury claim—especially if the crash was serious or involved high-value gear.

-• Work with medical experts to document your injuries and the future care you may need.
+• Work with medical professionals to document your injuries and the future care you may need.

 • Negotiate directly with insurance companies, making sure you’re not pressured into accepting less than you deserve.